Neeraja61194/Inverted-Index-and-Keywords-Search-Implementation-from-Documents-using-PySpark-and-SQLite-/README.md

 # Inverted-Index-and-Keywords-Search-Implementation-from-Documents-using-PySpark-and-SQLite-
 Creation of Inverted Index and Keywords or Text Search Implementation from .HTML Documents using PySpark and SQLite

-The Project is implemented using Python, PySpark and SQLite.
+The Project is implemented using Python, PySpark and SQLite in Google Colab.

 1. Create an Inverted Index from .Html Documents : Stored in MySQL Database
 2. User input Key words search from the documents :